Public Sector · Science Research · Futures and Speculative Design

 Key learning

-The most significant design challenge was not making futures tangible; it was creating the conditions in which scientists felt safe enough to speculate.
-Designing workshops that respected disciplinary identity while genuinely asking researchers to work beyond it required as much social and facilitation intelligence as design skill.
-Knowing when not to apply design was as important as knowing how.
-The lesson: in unfamiliar design contexts, process design is as important as the design outputs themselves.
+The most significant challenge was not making futures tangible but creating conditions where scientists felt safe enough to speculate.
+Designing workshops that respected disciplinary identity while genuinely asking researchers to work beyond it required as much facilitation intelligence as design skill.
+In unfamiliar contexts, process design is as important as the outputs it produces.